atimpone/aws-foundation-journey/1-dev-environments/1-1-requirements.md

 ## Cloud Adoption Framework Perspectives

-The requirements are organized based on a series of perspectives defined in the [AWS Cloud Adoption Framework](https://aws.amazon.com/professional-services/CAF/).
-Requirements are broken into a series of business and technical perspectives.
+The following requirements are organized based on a series of perspectives defined in the [AWS Cloud Adoption Framework](https://aws.amazon.com/professional-services/CAF/).

 ## Business Perspectives